1300 748 137

 The first thing you need to do is bring down the humidity levels around your home.
 Mould needs humidity of around 55% or higher to grow, so bringing the relative humidity of your home down to 50% is ideal to stop mould from growing.

 50% is also the optimal level for humans, so achieving this level will not only stop your mould growth but will also make your home the prefect humidity level for optimal comfort.
+Also, by maintaining a relative humidity of 50%, you are removing the conditions for dust mites to breed and grow, as they can only survive in conditions where humidity is higher than 55%.
+Read more about eradicating dust mites.

 By investing in a quality dehumidifier you can quickly remove the excess moisture in your home and easily maintain a relative humidly of 50%.
 While dehumidifiers can reduce the humidity levels down to 30% or lower, it is important to aim for the optimal 50% humidity level.